Updated April 20 with a clarification from Rogers, and Nov. 4 with clarifications based on feedback from Ethnic Channels Group.

 The proposal: One national feed serving English, French and 20 other languages (Mandarin, Cantonese, Punjabi, Spanish, Arabic, Tagalog, Farsi, Urdu, German, Russian, Italian, Korean, Vietnamese, Portuguese, Tamil, Polish, Gujarati, Hindi, Romanian and Bengali, representing the 20 most spoken languages in Canada other than English or French).
 Rather than daily newscasts, it proposes several weekly programs in each language.

 The applicants: The licence will be controlled by Asian Television Network International Ltd. (33.3%), Corus Entertainment (which has a 50.5% stake in Telelatino) at 28.3%, the minority shareholders of Telelatino (Rita Rosati, Joseph Vitale and Romeo Di Battista) at 28.3% and Telelatino president Aldo Di Felice at 10%.
-ATN is a giant in Canadian third-language programming, with more than 50 channels including the country’s first South Asian TV channel, licensed in 1997.
+ATN is one of the main third-language broadcasters in Canada, with more than 50 channels providing South Asian programming, including the country’s first South Asian TV channel, licensed in 1997.
 Telelatino owns Telelatino, TeleNiños, Univision Canada, EuroWorld Sport, Mediaset Italia and other Spanish and Italian language services.

 - Programming in English (20%), French (20%) and 20 other languages (60% total)